 Everything you need to know about becoming an Accountant in SA

-The South African financial sector is in growing need of qualified accountants.
+Despite the emergence of robust and versatile accounting software, the South African financial sector is in growing need of qualified accountants.
 Every company has a finance department, which means there is a huge demand for those skilled in accountancy.

 What does a Professional Accountant do?

 Accountants are tasked with giving clear records of financial transactions for either an individual or a business.
 The job can be quite demanding but can open you up to career opportunities within almost any industry.
-Tax season is generally the busiest time of year in accounting, and there is also the chance of assisting in examinations and audits of financial records.
+Tax season is generally the busiest time of year in accounting, and there is also the chance to assist in examinations and audits of financial records.
 There is a lot of flexibility in the type of accounting you can do, from monitoring the books of private individuals to conducting financial studies for large-scale corporations.

 Some typical accounting activities include: